vince-nyanga/my-library/README.md

 - Ensure you sign in by clicking on the _Authorize_ button on the top right of the screen.
 - Before you do any thing, update your profile because most of the functionality depends on the availability of a user profile for the logged in user.
 User the `Profile` section, use the `POST` endpoint to add your profile details.
 Once done, you may test all the endpoints.

+> [!WARNING]
+> If your don't update/add your profile most endpoints will fail.

 ## Architecture And Design

 The system is built using a combination of Clean Architecture, Command Query Responsibility Segregation (CQRS) and Domain Driven Design (DDD).
 Below is a diagram showing the the system design overview.